visgl/deck.gl/docs/layers/choropleth-layer.md

 By supplying a GeoJson `FeatureCollection` you can add multiple polygons.
 Each Feature has an optional "properties" object.
-The layer will look for an optional property "color", which is expected to be a 3 element array of values between 0 and 255, representing the RGB values for the color of that `Feature`
+The layer will look for an optional property `color`, which is expected to be a 4 element array of values between 0 and 255, representing the rgba values for the color of that `Feature`.

+If not provided, the default rgba will be `[0, 0, 255, 255]`.

     {